Criminal Profiler Programs in New Jersey

 One of the prominent jobs in New Jersey has always been politics and criminal justice.
 Known for its dangerous cities like Camden, Newark and Atlantic City, it surprises many when they discover the chance of being a victim of violent crime remains relatively low in NJ.
 In fact, you only have a 1 in 392 chance of being a violent crime victim (Neighborhood Scout, 2017), significantly lower than the national average.
 These rates have slowly climbed down over the years, thanks to those who have pursued a criminal profiler degree in New Jersey.

 However, Camden does remain one of the most dangerous cities in the US.
 While most violent crimes are seeing a decline, murder rates across the country, including Camden, have risen over the years.
 2016 marked the largest murder rate for the city of around 77,000 residents since 2013, with 44 murders occurring (NJ.com, 2017).

 If you want to take a stance against these rising crimes in New Jersey, you might want to consider a degree needed to become a criminal profiler.

 Starting a New Jersey criminal profiler degree gives you access to forensic know-how, criminal psychology research and overall law training to help prepare you.
-The state opens its doors to those looking for a job with their Associate's Degree or with even more careers in criminal justice with a Bachelor Degree.
-Many other positions requiring either several years of experience along with a Bachelor of Science in Criminal Justice or having your Master's degree opens your choices to a more lucrative career path.
+The state is a great fit for those looking for a criminal justice job with their associate degree.
+There is even more opportunity for criminal justice professionals with a bachelor’s degree.
+Having a bachelor’s degree along with several years of experience or a master’s degree expands your career and salary options even further.

 Check out the schools below if you’re interested in starting one of the many criminal profiler programs in New Jersey.
 Each one provides you with a unique education specific for certain areas of the criminal justice field.